ehem/kdztools/README.txt

 it should be identical to the original file.
 This second statement relies on behavior of the OS and may not work precisely on all systems.
 Exactly identical files have only been shown on Linux with system.image being unpacked onto a EXT4 FS (dzextracted being on EXT4).
-EXT2/3 may also work if mounted using the EXT4's backwards compatibility mode, rather than the native implementation of EXT2/3.
+EXT2/3 will also work if mounted using the EXT4's backwards compatibility mode, rather than the native implementation of EXT2/3.
 Most other flavors of Unix should get sane output, but not as likely to be identical.